seancfoley/IPAddress/ipaddress.md

     addresses as 1.0.0.0/8

-For a more detailed list or formats parsed, some examples are below, or see the [javadoc for `IPAddressString`](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/IPAddressString.html) or the [godoc for the go type IPAddressString](https://pkg.go.dev/github.com/seancfoley/ipaddress-go/ipaddr#IPAddressString).
+For a more detailed list or formats parsed, some examples are below, or see the [javadoc](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/IPAddressString.html) or the [godoc](https://pkg.go.dev/github.com/seancfoley/ipaddress-go/ipaddr#IPAddressString) for the type `IPAddressString`.

 &#8203;
 ## Core Types